-Manang Police have started to conduct regular patrols along the Annapurna Circuit trekking route to ensure the safety of the trekkers and
+Manang Police have started to conduct regular patrols along the Annapurna Circuit Trekking route to ensure the safety of the trekkers and travellers

 Although the trail is not technically dangerous, the increase in the number of trekkers—both domestic and international—prompted police to take precautionary measures, said Tika Bahadur Karki, deputy superintendent of police in Manang.